Soojin-Lee0819/Computational-Artwork/README.md

 # Welcome

 Welcome to Soojin's Interactive Media class Github Repository.
 In this page, you can find weekly digital artworks and games that I created using Processing and Arduino.
-I have also documented the process to share the journey.
+Click on each item to see the project and its process documentation.
 Hope you enjoy :)

 # Project Gallery